MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The "novice" replacement concept is original, and the dual-metric redundancy measure is insightful.
+- Novelty: ⭐⭐⭐⭐ The "Novice" replacement concept is novel, and the dual-metric redundancy measure is insightful.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive robustness analysis across 5 models × 2 calibration sources × 3 sample sizes.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive robustness analysis across 5 models, 2 calibration sources, and 3 sample sizes.

-- Writing Quality: ⭐⭐⭐⭐ Motivation is clear, though notation is somewhat heavy.
+- Writing Quality: ⭐⭐⭐⭐ Clear motivation, though notation is somewhat heavy.

-- Value: ⭐⭐⭐⭐⭐ Practically valuable for MoE deployment; the method is simple and efficient.
+- Value: ⭐⭐⭐⭐⭐ Highly practical for MoE deployment; simple and efficient.